zwettemaan/IDTideChart/README.md

     https://rorohiko.com/sjsxgeturl

-`TideMap.jsx` uses _JSXGetURL_ to query the APIs located at https://api.tidesandcurrents.noaa.gov/
+`TideChart.jsx` uses _JSXGetURL_ to query the APIs located at https://api.tidesandcurrents.noaa.gov/

 _JSXGetURL_ is a native ExtendScript module which embeds CURL, and it allows the script to use CURL in-process, which has less overheads than accessing web APIs by way of an external process.